Click here to view the presentation about NCHSE.

-The National Consortium on Health Science Education (formerly known as National Consortium on Health Science and Technology Education) is a national partnership of individuals and organizations with a vested interest in health science education.
+The National Consortium for Health Science Education (formerly known as National Consortium on Health Science and Technology Education) is a national partnership of individuals and organizations with a vested interest in health science education.
 The consortium was organized in 1991 to stimulate creative and innovative leadership for ensuring a well prepared healthcare workforce.
 In April 2009, the name of the consortium was officially changed to the National Consortium for Health Science Education (NCHSE).

 Driven by high cost, rapid technological changes, increased demand for health services, and dramatic employment growth in the healthcare community, a variety of studies, proposals, and legislative initiatives continue to emerge.
 Each of these studies, proposals, and initiatives has an impact on health science education programs nationwide that prepare healthcare employee candidates.